 Another reported concern with these cross bars is the fact that if they are under too much stress, they tend to take on a slight bend.
 This doesn’t mean they aren’t doing their job, but it does mean that they aren’t as suitable for extremely heavy loads as a more expensive pair of cross bars would be.

 Now that we’ve explored three potential cargo solutions all within an affordable price range, it’s important to assess what specific type of product would best accommodate the specific needs of a given consumer.
-In other words, what should you—as an individual with certain cargo needs—know before you start shopping?
+In other words, what should you—as an individual with certain cargo needs—know before you start shopping for best roof rack?